JanssenProject/jans/docs/admin/developer/agama/faq.md

 A java invocation is attempting to call a method that is not part of the given class or the number of parameters passed for the method is not correct.

+### No Finish instruction was reached

+This occurs when no `Finish` statement has been found in the execution of a flow and there are no remaining instructions.

 ## Classes added on the fly

 ### A class does not "see" other classes in its own package

 This is a limitation of the scripting engine.
 Here, classes have to be imported even if they belong to the same package, or the fully qualified name used.

-### What Groovy and Java versions are supported?

-Groovy 4.0 and Java 11.
-The runtime is Amazon Corretto 11.

 ### How to append data to a flow's log directly?

 This can be done by calling method `log` of class `io.jans.agama.engine.script.LogUtils`.
 This method receives a variable number of arguments as DSL's `Log` does.
 Thus you can do `LogUtils.log("@w Today is Friday %th", 13)`, as in the logging [examples](./dsl-full.md#logging).

+### What Groovy and Java versions are supported?

+Groovy 4.0 and Java 11.
+The runtime is Amazon Corretto 11.

 ## Templates